davidshepherd7/electric-operator/README.md

 * *C and C++*: these are much more tricky to get right.
 Most things should be working ok but there are still some issues with pointer-to-class/struct types (#11) and templates (#8).
 I'm looking for ways to resolve this, probably using `cc-mode`, suggestions or tips would be very welcome.
+For now if you make much use of templates I would recommend disabling spacing around `<` and `>` with

+        ;; Disable <, > in C++: support isn't good enough yet (electric-operator-add-rules-for-mode 'c++-mode
+                                              (cons "<" nil)
+                                              (cons ">" nil))

+  Similarly if you use lots of raw pointers you might prefer to disable spacing around `*`.

 * *Java*: I've added tweaks based on memory and a [syntax guide](http://www.tutorialspoint.com/java/java_quick_guide.htm).
   Since the syntax is largely simlar a simplification of C++ it should work well, but I haven't tried it out yet.
 Generics aren't handled properly (#8).

+* *Javascript*: I've added all the basic operators, and I'm currently using javascript so any issues should be ironed out quickly.

 * *Ruby and Perl*: some tweaks for these modes were inherited from `electric-spacing`, but I haven't tried them personally.
 Pull requests